hujhax/austin-improv-wiki/Help/Contents.md

 **How do I show up in the performers category?**<br/>
 To ensure that your wiki page shows in in the Performers category, add the following code: <nowiki>[[Category/Performers|x]]</nowiki>, where "x" stands in for your last name.
-That ensures you'll be properly alphabetized on the [[Category/Performers|Performers]] page.
+That ensures you'll be properly alphabetized on the [[List of Austin Improv Performers|Performers]] page.

 **How do I get my troupe to show up in the troupes category?**<br/>